 Full Trail Around Lake

 If you want to walk around the lake, I recommend turning right when you first reach the lake and following trail to the dam, as shown in the pic below.
-Walking this direction will get you to the picnic spots an hour or two later when you are hungry from walking.
+Walking this direction will get you to the picnic spots later when you are hungry from walking.
 It is 4.5km and usually takes us about 2 hours with lots of breaks.

 Here’s the start of trail on the far side of the dam.